 Pilar Adón She was born in Madrid in 1971.
-Galaxia Gutenberg published her novels Las efímeras in 2015 and De bestias y aves in 2022, and her book of stories, La vida sumergida, in 2017.
-In 2003 appeared her novel Las hijas de Sara, and in 2005 she received the Premio Ojo Crítico, of Radio Nacional de España (RNE), for her book of stories Viajes inocentes.
+Galaxia Gutenberg published the novels Las efimeras in 2015 and the awarded De bestias y aves in 2022, and the book of stories La vida sumergida in 2017.
+In 2003 appeared her first novel Las hijas de Sara and in 2005 she received the Premio Ojo Crítico, of Radio Nacional de España (RNE), for her book of stories Viajes inocentes.
 In 2010 it was published her volume of stories El mes más cruel, for which she was named FNAC Talent.
-Adón is also the author of Eterno amor, an illustrated nouvelle (2021), and the collections of poems Da dolor, Las órdenes (2019), Mente animal and La hija del cazador (2020, 2018, 2014 and 2011).
-She has translated works of fiction and essays from English into Spanish (John Fowles, Henry James, Edith Wharton...)
-In fact, she is jointly responsible for the Spanish recovery of the great English author Penelope Fitzgerald, whose novel The Bookshop was turn into a film by the Catalan director Isabel Coixet.
-She has been translated into English, French, Serbian, Rumanian, Czech, Polish, Albanian and Korean.
-Ojo Crítico Prize (Radio Nacional de España) New FNAC Talent for her volume of short stories El mes más cruel.
-Shortlisted Setenil Award, Tigre Juan Award Book of the Year Prize by the Madrid Booksellers Guild Las órdenes LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2015 Las efímeras (The Mayflies) 2017 La vida sumergida (A Submerged Life) 2022 De bestias y aves (Of Beasts and Fowls) "My characters" obey a stimulus that they believe is consistent with their aspirations.
-They seek tranquility or they do not accept situations that for the majority may seem normal.
+Adón is also the author of Eterno amor, an illustrated nouvelle (2021), and the collections of poems Da dolor, Las órdenes, Mente animal and La bija del cazador (2020, 2018, 2014 and 2011).
+She has translated works of fiction and essays from English into Spanish (Penelope Fitzgerald, John Fowles, Henry James, Edith Wharton...).
+Some of her stories and poems have been translated into English, French, Serbian, Rumanian, Czech, Polish, Albanian and Korean. - \ Ojo Crítico Prize (Radio Nacional de España) - \ New FNAC Talent for El mes más cruel. - \ Finalist Setenil Award, Tigre Juan Award - \ Book of the Year by the Madrid Booksellers Guild for Las órdenes - \ XII Umbral Prize for Best Book of the Year - \ XXII Cálamo Award (in category La otra mirada) \ Finalist V Mario Vargas Llosa Biennal Award for Novel LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2015 Las efímeras (The Mavflies) 2017 La vida sumergida (A Submerged Life) 2022 De bestias y aves (Of Beasts and Fowls) "My characters" obey a stimulus that they believe is consistent with their aspirations.
+They seek tranquility or they do not accept situations that may seem normal to most people.
 And scaping the normal is still unforgivable."
-Adón by Adón
+Pilar Adón